richardtallent/vite-plugin-singlefile/README.md

 ### deleteInlinedFiles

 Defaults to `true`, which deletes all inlined files that were inlined.
 A use case for turning this to `false` would be if you would like sourcemaps to be generated so you can upload them to an error tracking platform like Sentry.io.

+### collapseNewlines

+Defaults to `false`. `vite-plugin-singlefile` will inline assets in the `generateBundle` stage, during which it is too late to run any code minification plugins; setting this to `true` will trim leading and trailing newlines inserted while combining resources in a single file.

 ### Caveats